+Completing the program typically requires taking a series of online courses over two academic years and attending at least one (required) three-week summer session in Montana.
 Courses are offered on the Bozeman campus each summer.
-Additionally, two Internet-based courses are offered each summer, fall, and spring.

-All course credits may be applied toward teacher re-certification.
+Additionally, two online courses are offered each summer, fall, and spring.
+All course credits may be applied toward teacher license renewal.

-Summer Session 2016, which begins June 13 and ends July 29 for Mathematics Education, will include the following courses:
+Summer Session 2017, which begins June 12 and ends July 28 for Mathematics Education, will include the following courses: